Financial support for students

 Any change to your academic status post-registration (e.g. intermission, withdrawal, change of course, change of mode of study) will require prompt communication to the SLC, our Student Registry and your Course Administrator.For any queries please contact Bhavna Tailor, Finance Manager.

-Teachers and social workers may apply for advice to their local authority training officers.
+Teachers and social workers may ask for advice from their local authority training officers.

 Some children’s Trusts have professional development funds.
 They may also have training priorities and a prescribed list indicating what they will and will not fund.